PICRUSt: Genome prediction algorithm

 In an initial preprocessing phase, PICRUSt constructs confidence intervals and point predictions for the number of copies of each gene family in each bacterial and archaeal strain in a reference tree, using organisms with sequenced genomes as a reference.
 More specifically, for each gene family, PICRUSt maps known gene copy numbers (from complete sequenced genomes) onto a reference tree of life.
 These gene family copy numbers are treated as continuous traits, and an evolutionary model constructed under the assumption of Brownian Motion.
 These evolutionary models can be constructed with either Maximum Likelihood, Relaxed Maximum Likelihood or Wagner Parsimony This evolutionary model is then used to predict both a point estimate and a confidence interval for the copy number of microorganisms without sequenced genomes.
 This 'genome prediction' step produces a large table of bacterial types (specifically operational taxonomic unit or OTUs) vs. gene family copy numbers.
 This table is distributed to end users.
-It is important to note that this prediction method is not the same as a nearest neighbor approach (i.e. just looking up the nearest sequenced genome), and was shown to give a small but significant improvement in accuracy over that strategy.
+This prediction method is not the same as a nearest neighbor approach (i.e. just looking up the nearest sequenced genome), and was shown to give a small but significant improvement in accuracy over that strategy.
 However, nearest neighbor prediction is available as an option in PICRUSt.

 Notably, while this functionality is typically used for prediction of gene copy numbers in bacteria, it could, in principle, be used for prediction of any other continuous trait given trait data for diverse organisms and a reference phylogeny.

 Langille et al. tested the accuracy of this genome prediction step using leave-one-out cross validation on the input set of sequenced genomes.
 Additional tests examined sensitivity to errors in phylogenetic inference, lack of genomic data, and the accuracy of the confidence intervals on gene content.

 A similar step predicts the copy number of 16S rRNA genes.